CompNet/conivel/README.md

-* Conivel: CONtext In noVELs
+# Conivel: CONtext In noVELs

-* Run metrics

-Files starting with `metrics` can be used in conjunction with [sacred-dpg-dashboard](https://gitlab.com/Aethor/sacred-dpg-dashboard).